daolympus/daolympus-docs/docs/basics/migration.md

 Also, there is no need to claim bond rewards and stake them manually, as this process will be automated.
 The bonders will receive their entitled sOHM at the end of the vesting period.

-Learn more about how bonds will behave in V2 from the [Olympus Medium page](https://olympusdao.medium.com/introducing-olympus-v2-c4ade14e9fe).
+Learn more about how bonds will behave in V2 from the [Daolympus Medium page](https://olympusdao.medium.com/introducing-olympus-v2-c4ade14e9fe).

-## Is Olympus V2 audited?
+## Is Daolympus V2 audited?

 All V2-related contracts are live, and some of them are still under audit process.
 We are working with Runtime Verification for the audit, and the results will be published once they become available.